Sunday, 13 April 2014

 Interviewers: Yodie Hardiyan & Farodlilah Muqoddam

-An entrepreneur in a number of businesses, an Independent Commissioner at Allianz Indonesia, Commissioner at Axle Asia, Arbiter at BANI Arbitration Center and BMAI.
+An entrepreneur in a number of businesses, an Independent Commissioner at Allianz Indonesia, Commissioner at Axle Asia, Arbiter at BANI Arbitration Center (Commercial), LAPSPI (Banking) and BMAI (Insurance).
 Doctor in Business Law (cum laude).
 Earlier education includes economics, post graduate study in business administration at UK based De Montfort and Senior Management Development Program at INSEAD Business School in France.
 In possession of professional qualifications as Member of Chartered Institute of Arbitrators, Fellow Chartered BANI Arbitrator, Fellow and Certified Insurance Professional, both from Australian&New Zealand Institute of Insurance&Finance; Chartered Life Underwriter; Chartered Financial Consultant, and Fellow of Indonesian Insurance Institute (AAMAI) on honoris causa.
 Prior career path in Indonesia had been with AIG, Cigna, Aon (Co Founder and former CEO for 16 years) and other large US affiliated companies and as former CEO of BNI Life leading its successful transformation from Sept 2011 to Sept 2014.
-In the past he held a number of senior posts at Lippo Group.Junaedy is married and have 3 children.
+In the past he held a number of senior posts at Lippo Group.Junaedy is married and has 3 children.